Members of the Round Table

 John Peter Toohey (1880–1946): Theater press agent for Dinner at Eight, You Can’t Take It with You, Of Mice and Men, The Man Who Came to Dinner.

-John V. A. Weaver (1893–1938): Poet who wrote in street vernacular, literary editor of the Brooklyn Eagle; married Peggy Wood.
+John V. A. Weaver (1893–1938): Bestselling poet who wrote in street vernacular (In American, Finders) , literary editor of the Brooklyn Eagle; married Peggy Wood.

 Peggy Wood (1892–1978): Actress in musical comedies, plays, early TV star.